Hilton Hotel, Florida, February 18, 2015

 We encourage questioning, but in the proper way.

-There is a way to ask that challenges and offends the person being asked and there is a way to ask that honors the person.
+There is a way to ask that challenges and offends the person being asked and there is a way to ask that honors both.

-There is a way to ask that will only trigger a defensive angry response and there is a way to ask that is truly seeking wisdom and understanding.
+There is a way to ask that can only trigger a defensive angry response and there is a way to ask that is truly seeking wisdom and understanding.

 To get the answer you need, you need to know how to ask.
 There is an art of knowing how to ask.